Article First Published 20th May 2007

 BBC Radio 4: Voyage to Venus

-From 19 April to 10 May 1990, BBC Radio 4 broadcast a four-part adaptation of Voyage to Venus, the original Dan Dare story from Eagle.
+From 19th April to 10th May 1990, BBC Radio 4 broadcast a four-part adaptation of Voyage to Venus, based on the original Dan Dare story from Eagle.
 Actor Mick Ford played Dan Dare and Terence Alexander, best known to TV audiences for his appearances in Bergerac, played Sir Hubert Guest.

 “Remember The Mekon, Digby, Sir Hubert, Prof. Peabody, Hank, Pierre, Sondar and Volstar?
 Here they all are, jetting off on a thrilling journey that would be told for decades to come,” the promotional copy reads.

 “This first story, Voyage to Venus, sets the scene.
 Having arrived on Venus in the spaceship Ranger, Dan and Digby set out to find new resources to feed a starving Earth, but they are suddenly captured and taken to Mekonta, the capital of the Northern Hemisphere of Venus, and home of the Treens, the humourless scientific automations who rule the northern half of the mystery planet.